EvaEkhteyary/rl-end-effector-tracking/README.md

 ```
 make all
 ```
-or just regenerate plots and videos from te trained model
+or just regenerate plots and videos from the trained model
 ```
 make demo
 ```